Skip to main content

 Flevopark

-Located in Oost, Flevopark features playgrounds, an outdoor swimming pool, tennis courts, barbecue areas and various routes popular with runners.
-It’s also where you’ll find the Joodse Begraafplaats Zeeburg, a Jewish cemetery that is now heritage-listed.
+Located in Oost, Flevopark features playgrounds, an outdoor swimming pool, tennis courts, barbecue areas, and various routes that are popular with runners.
+It’s also where you’ll find the Joodse Begraafplaats Zeeburg, a Jewish cemetery that is now heritage-listed and the Flevoparkbad open-air swimming pool.
 You can enjoy a range of activities throughout the year and try distillations at Nieuwe Diep’s idyllic location.

 • Visit the distillery and tasting room Nieuwe Diep in the centre of the park